dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 sudo apt-get install libopencv-dev
 ```

-1. Use `wget` to get the OpenCV 2.4.11 source code:
+2. Use `wget` to get the OpenCV 2.4.11 source code:
 ```
 cd ~
 wget http://sourceforge.net/projects/opencvlibrary/files/opencv-unix/2.4.11/opencv-2.4.11.zip
 unzip opencv-2.4.11.zip
 ```

+Note: OpennCV 3.0 is the latest version of OpenCV, but Ubuntu 14.04 comes with OpenCV 2.4 already installed, allowing us to use the pre-built libraries in `/usr/lib/i386-linux-gnu`

-2. Now change directories to the samples directory and compile `facedetect.cpp`:
+3. Now change directories to the samples directory and compile `facedetect.cpp`:
 ```
 cd opencv-2.4.11/samples/c
 g++ facedetect.cpp -o facedetect `pkg-config --cflags --libs opencv`
 ```

-3. Now for the fruits of our labors! :)
+4. And finally, the fruits of our labors! :)

 ```
 ./facedetect